vbrusse/doca-comch/README.md

   * Architecture, instruction set, SIMD - define what intrinsics are available
 * Cache alignment, vector programming - techniques to use intrinsics effectively

+Code bloat happens when the size of a compiled program becomes much larger than necessary, usually because of excessive or redundant code generation.
+This can negatively impact instruction cache usage, memory footprint, and sometimes performance.

 Some common causes:

 Aggressive optimizations